-They weren’t overawed or intimidated by taking on a Premier League team, instead they went toe-to-toe with them and matched their visitors stride-for-stride.
+They weren’t overawed or intimated by taking on a Premier League team, instead they went toe-to-toe with them and matched their visitors stride-for-stride.

 Unrecognisable from Saturday, and indeed every other game this season, this performance was a throwback to last season when Northampton would hurt teams by playing on the front foot and at a high tempo, not letting opposing sides settle.